fitzgeralddaniel/Base_Covert_Channel/UDP/README.md

 To start the server, run the following command:

-> python3 server.py [Teamserver IP] [Python Server IP] [Port] [Pipename]
+> python3 server.py [Teamserver IP] [Python Server IP] [Port] [Pipename] [OPTIONAL:-tp TeamserverPort]

 - [Teamserver IP] is the IP of your Cobalt Strike teamserver.
 - [Python Server IP] is the IP of the machine you are running server.py on. (“0.0.0.0” has been found to work on Linux machines, though it is unknown if this behavior is consistent everywhere.)
 - [Port] is the port that the server communicates with the client over.
 This is not the same port that the Python server uses to communicate with the teamserver.
 - [Pipename] is the name of the pipe the client creates when it runs on the target.
 This could be any valid pipename.
+- [TeamserverPort] is the port to connect to on the Cobalt Strike teamserver.
+It defaults to 2222 and is an optional argument.

 If you have the MinGW compiler installed, you may compile the client.c code with the following command: